MLH-Fellowship/Social-BERTerfly/README.md

 # Social BERTerfly 🦋

-Social BERTerfly predicts your personality out of the 16 Myers-Briggs Type Personalities by your Twitter Username.
+Social BERTerfly predicts your personality out of the 16 Myers-Briggs Type Personalities by your Twitter handle and compares your personality types with your followers.
 It utilizes machine learning classifier and NLP using the state of the art language model - **BERT** (Bidirectional Encoder Representations from Transformers) to predict the personality type of the given user based on their recent tweets.

 ## Getting Started: